AAA3A-AAA3A/Red-Web-Dashboard/docs/configuration_guides/installing_companion_cog.rst

 .. danger::

-    The ``dashboard`` cog located `here <https://github.com/AAA3A-AAA3A/AAA3A-cogs>`__ is the only official companion cog to the Red-Dashboard software.
+    The ``dashboard`` cog located `here <https://github.com/AAA3A-AAA3A/AAA3A-cogs>`__ is the only official companion cog to the Red-Web-Dashboard software.
 Take precaution before installing cogs that you may not trust.

 3. Next, install the ``dashboard`` cog from the repository: